MelaninedUnicorn/MyDataGrid/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Mugisha's attempt at making a reusable data grid component.
+Mugisha's attempt at making a re-usable data grid component.

 ### Requirements